 9:30: Put running shorts on, tie shoes.
 Glance at TV on the way to the door.
 Hear mom say “… bases loaded?”
 Hear the crack of the bat and a cheering ballpark, through the TV speakers.
 Hear dad say “Matt freaking Moore?”—and assume the worst.

 9:31: Leave on a run around the neighborhood, desperate and aimless.
-Dark outside, almost no cars, the sighs of Chicagoland inching toward audible.
+Dark outside, almost no cars, the sighs of Chicagoland audible even on the streets.
 One foot in front of the other, running not for escape—from the heartbreak punish-watch that is an October Cubs broadcast.

 9:35: Think aloud: These guys are frauds.
 You knew it.
 You KNEW it.
 It’s that thing again.
-That g** d*** f***** Cubs thing again.
-The Cubs again.
-AGAIN.
-Cold feet, nervous at-bats, blowing the whole season just when that instinct seemed bred out by the Theo and Joe genius.
+That f***** Cubs thing again.
+Blowing the whole season just when that instinct seemed bred out by the Theo and Joe genius.
 But again.
 Here it is.
 Here we are.
-You KNEW IT!!!
 You knew it and they fooled you again.

 9:45: Circle around past the CVS on North Avenue, turn back, see every house around town with the game on, start jogging the two miles back home.

 9:55: I think it’s probably 5-2.
 Maybe 5-1.
 Knowing what I know, the Giants might’ve even scored 10.